keithhetrick/keithhetrick/README.md

 #

-## 2. AWS/S3 Bucket Functionality in Node
+## 2. AWS/S3 Bucket CRUD Functionality in Node

 ### Full CRUD with S3 Bucket, AWS, and Node.js.
 Uses a random bucket name generator to create a unique bucket name for each user to avoid bucket name collisions.
 The bucket name is saved in a text file in the root directory in susbtitution of a database...can be easily modified to use a database.

-Project built using:
+### AWS/S3 Bucket CRUD Functionality built with:

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/)